RajkumarReddy021/Terraform/Terraform.md

-# A: Apple
-1. Type: Fruit
-2. Location: On Earth
-3. Best to Eat: Fresh

 # Terraform: automatically aws resource creation opensource tool /it can work with multiple cloud paltforms
-	 uses its own language
+1. uses its own language
-	 iac : infrastrucutre as a code.
+2.iac : infrastrucutre as a code.
-         code will be in user friendly manner.
+3. code will be in user friendly manner.

 ## Download terraform from internet.
 	move to /usr/bin to work anywhere in the machine.